kishor-mj/natural-gas-derivatives-pricing/README.md

 - **Convenience yield:** Front-month futures approximation used in absence of full forward curve data; a Bloomberg terminal would enable richer curve analysis
+- **Measure change:** Parameters are calibrated under the real-world (historical) measure via MLE on spot price history.
+Derivative pricing formally requires simulation under the risk-neutral measure, where the long-run mean is adjusted by the market price of risk λ.
+This simplification is standard in academic commodity models but would require futures curve calibration to resolve fully.

 ---